Vestibular rehabilitation: Posturography

 Using various technologies to assess a person's ability to maintain posture and balance, different patterns of posturography can be determined.
 Once a pattern is determined, the modalities and inputs that the person relies on to maintain balance can be inferred.
 Knowing which systems and structures influence a person's stance can suggest different areas of dysfunction and preference.

 Non-vestibular dizziness

 In some cases, the results of vestibular tests are normal, yet the patient experiences vestibular symptoms, especially balance issues and dangerous falls.
 Some diagnoses that result in non-vestibular dizziness are concussions, Parkinson's disease, cerebellar ataxia, normal-pressure hydrocephalus, leukoaraiosis, progressive supranuclear palsy, and large-fiber peripheral neuropathy.
 There are also several disorders known as chronic situation-related dizziness disorders.
 For example, phobic postural vertigo (PPV) occurs when an individual with obsessive-compulsive characteristics experiences a sense of imbalance, despite the absence of balance issues.
 Chronic subjective dizziness (CSD) is a similar condition characterized by persistent vertigo, hypersensitivity to motion stimuli, and difficulty with precise visual tasks.
 Both phobic postural vertigo and chronic subjective dizziness may be treated with vestibular rehabilitation therapy or other therapeutic methods such as cognitive behavioral therapy and conditioning.

+Persistent postural-perceptual dizziness (PPPD) is a chronic functional vestibular disorder characterized by constant dizziness, postural instability, and visual hypersensitivity.
+Even though standard vestibular tests often appear normal in these patients, evidence has shown the symptoms patients feel are abated by specific and specialized intervention.
+A 2025 systematic review and meta-analysis of six clinical trials involving 323 participants found that VPT significantly improves patient outcomes.

+The research shows that specific rehabilitation strategies such as gaze stabilization, habituation exercises, and static or dynamic balance training, resulted in a "moderate to large" reduction in Dizziness Handicap Inventory (DHI) scores.
+These exercises work by retraining the brain to process sensory information more effectively, reducing the over-reliance on vision that often causes symptoms in PPPD patients.
+The study highlights that while VPT is a cornerstone to manage PPPD, it is most effective when the intervention is personalized to the patient's specific triggers and combined with multidisciplinary care like cognitive behavioral therapy, showing how DVT should be a primary recommendation for restoring functional independence in the PPPD population.
+Since physical therapists can be specialized in movement analysis and sensory retraining to help with people who have PPPD, they can play a vital role in diagnosing certain functional patterns and guiding patients through interventions necessary for long-term recovery and improved quality of life.
+However, more research is needed due to the limited availability of high-quality randomized control trials and the variability in treatment for each individual.